ZarkoChapin/File_Analysis_Tool/README.md

 # Introduction
 Welcome to a basic file analyis tool created in python.
 This tool runs a variety of functions that can help the user collect metadata of files/directories, search for files, generate hashes, etc. More detailed descriptions will be given for each of the 7 functions this script has.
 To run, make sure you have python installed.

+# Requirements
+This script only requires installation of the latest version of python, which can be found at https://www.python.org/downloads/

 # Functions
 This script houses 7 different functions that help with basic file/directory analysis.
 I will explain the details of each function below: